UtrechtUniversity/Workshop-IRAS/docs/intro_linux.md

 ```
 cd ~                             # go to login directory (a.k.a. home directory)
-cp -r Workshop-IRAS/ playground  # copy directory all contents of directory to a new directory
+cp -r Workshop-IRAS/ playground  # copy all contents of directory
+                                 # 'Workshop-IRAS'to a new directory
 cd playground                    # change current directory to 'playground'
 ls                               # show content of current directory
 ```